chrismarget/vyos-builder/README.md

 * The build VM metadata (.ovf)
 * A private key trusted by the `root` and `vyos` accounts (.sshkey)

 The entire build takes 30-60 minutes on my 2012 MacBook, depending on whether I choose to fetch or build the VyOS build container.
 There's a ton of Internet traffic as it fetches the Ubuntu installer and containers.

 ## Dependencies
 It runs on my MacBook.
 I tried to not introduce any platform-specific dependencies, so it might even run on Windows.
 Packer and Virtualbox must be installed.

 ## Options
 The idea with this thing is that all configuration options are set in the `build-vyos.json` packer file.
 Ideally, there will be no need to touch anything else.
 Of particular interest in that file are the following:

 ```
   "variables": {
-    "vyos_build_target": "vmware",        <- Set the build target vmware/iso/azure/AWS/GCE etc...
+    "vyos_build_target": "iso",             <- Set the build target vmware/iso/azure/AWS/GCE etc...
 See Makefile: https://github.com/vyos/vyos-build/blob/current/Makefile
     "vyos_version": "1.2.4",                <- Probably obviuos
     "container_tag": "crux",                <- Relevant if fetching the container.
 Must match the VyOS version.
 Naming scheme: https://blog.vyos.io/vyos-development-news-in-august-and-september
     "build_container": "false",             <- Controls whether you'll build (vs. fetch) the vyos/vyos-build docker container
     "vyos_arch": "amd64",                   <- Probably obvious
     "custom_pkgs": "tcpdump bc"             <- Space delimited list of custom packages to be included in the VyOS build
+    "ovftool": "VMware-ovftool-xxx.bundle"  <- Location of the VMware ovftool installer.
+See vmware notes in this document.
   }
 ````

 The variables related to the actual VyOS build wind up in `/home/vyos/build-vyos.env` and are consumed by the build script `/home/vyos/build-vyos.sh`.

 ## Rebuilds
 When building a second VyOS image you can, of course start from scratch.
-Probably faster would be a pattern like the following:
+Probably faster would be a pattern like the
+following:
 * Import the VM into Virtualbox or other hypervisor
 * While waiting, `chmod 600 build-xxx/xxxxx.sshkey` (the file provisioner used for fetching the key doesn't supoprt permissions and I wanted to avoid platform-specific incantations)
 * Use the ssh key to access the new VM: `ssh -i build-xxx/xxxxx.sshkey vyos@<ip-address>`
 * Review/modify the contents of `build-vyos.env` and then run `./build-vyos.sh`
 * After about 18 minutes (2012 MacBook), a VyOS image file appears in `/home/vyos/vyos-build/build`